losrobbos/d04-b-snippets/3-react/README.md

 ### Vite

-An alternative build tool which uses "esbuild" under the hood for bundling instead of webpack.
+An alternative to the CRA build tool which uses "esbuild" under the hood for bundling instead of webpack.

 Esbuild is significantly faster compared to the WebPack bundler.

+Also you can setup not just React projects with it, also vanilla JS web projects or VueJS projects.

 This package is maintained by the VueJS community